adityam/filter/vim-README.md

         \typeRUBYfile{...}

-    The argument of this macro must a file name.
+    The argument of this macro must a file name or a url (urls work in MkIV only).
 That file is processed by `2context.vim` and the result is read back in ConTeXt.
+For controling how frequently a remote file is downloaded when processing a url, see the _Processing remote files_ section of the `t-filter` manual.

 In all the three cases, the `t-filter` module takes care of writing to external file, processing by `2context.vim`, and reading the contents back to ConTeXt.